-Adaptive Re-use: A change of use or occupancy for an existing building.
+Adaptive Re-use: A change of use or occupancy for an existing building for use as residential housing.
 For example, existing (or vacant/abandoned) schools, industrial buildings/mills, are often converted into housing.

 Additional Review: A process that may be required when an owner submits information to CHFA or its Authorized Delegate past the deadline imposed in 26 CFR 1.42-5(e)(4) of the LIHTC compliance regulations and in the Authorized Delegate's 'Forwarding of Non-compliance Letter' and after submission of IRS Form 8823 by CHFA to the IRS.
 CHFA may require additional reviews on all transactions.